PrairieLearn/PrairieLearn/doc/question.md

 </div>
 ```

 And then we're done!
 This is an obviously more correct way to process questions, and it will soon become the default.
-However, this change required introducing a new HTML parser that behaves differently in the precense of malformed HTML, such as missing closing tags or self-closing PrairieLearn elements.
+However, this change required introducing a new HTML parser that behaves differently in the presence of malformed HTML, such as missing closing tags or self-closing PrairieLearn elements.
 So, we are making this new renderer opt-in for the time being until we can ensure that everyone's questions have been properly updated.

 To opt in to the new renderer, add the following to your `infoCourse.json` file: